 If a local government acts outside its scope of jurisdiction, it is acting unlawfully.
 A zoning bylaw adopted without publication of a proper notice is invalid.
-Giving a monetary or other pecuniary benefit to a business enterprise outside the scope of a partnering agreement is unlawful.
+Giving a monetary or other pecuniary benefit to a business enterprise outside the scope of a partnering agreement or under some other express power to do so is unlawful.
 An expenditure not authorized in the financial plan is illegal.
 Entering into an agreement of more than 5 years in some cases requires elector approval.
 There are many limits and procedural requirements.

-Most senior municipal officials know the limits of what is lawful and unlawful and will work with the elected officials to keep acts within the boundaries.
+Most senior local government officials know the limits of what is lawful and unlawful and will work with the elected officials to keep acts within the boundaries.
 Local governments have much broader authority to act than used to be the case, particularly before Municipal Act reform in the late 1990s and the enactment of the Community Charter in 2004.
 But there are still important limits.